ga-wdi-boston/js-reference-types/README.md

 By the end of this lesson, developers should be able to:

 -   Identify array, object, and function literals
--   Create and invoke functions with argument-dependent return values
+-   Create and invoke functions
 -   Store, access, and update data values in objects and arrays
 -   Iterate through an array or object and operate on its elements